-Can You Meditate Lying Down?
-Well, That Depends
+Can You Actually Meditate When You’re Lying Down?

 A lot of readers have been asking me: Is it okay to meditate lying down.